Schwarzbaer/friction_zero/README.md

 ### Art

+* Add 'gravity' property or 'fz_gravity' Empty to map.
+Earth gravity is 9.81.
+* Add 'mass' property to vehicle.
+Current code-defined value is 100.
+1000 would be more realistic, but also requires upping the forces of repulsors and thrusters.
 * Add 'fz_spawn_point_connector' Empty
 * After spawn point connectors are implemented: Move center of mass of Magnesium up